UoR Graduate Attributes

 - Actively engage in learning experiences and contribute thoughtfully to the academic and university community.

-- Take responsibility for self-directed study by planning and managing time and priorities.
+- Take responsibility for self-directed study by planning and organising time and priorities.

 - Seek knowledge and opportunities for continuous academic, personal, and professional development.